 Usually, you have a choice when it comes to finding a winning strategy for investing in stocks.
-This year, though, winners are few and far between.
+Lately, though, winners have been few and far between.

-Of all the U.S. stock funds that Morningstar tracks, just one broadly diversified fund has managed to eke out a positive return so far in 2008.
-The Forester Value Fund (FVALX) has made all the right moves this year.
+Yet despite a 37% drop in the S&P last year, one broadly diversified U.S. stock fund managed to eke out a positive return in 2008.
+The Forester Value Fund (FVALX) has made all the right moves to preserve capital for its investors.

 How did Forester Value and its manager, Thomas Forester, do it?
 The strategies the fund used could come in handy in your own investing as well.